 Please note that you should always use the recommended undercoat for each of the products listed below.
 It is often cheaper to buy paint online, so I have linked in the best (cheapest) comprehensive trade paint website I know of under each review.

-Dulux do a proper “in your face” brilliant white gloss, as well as being able to tint it to just about any colour you could possibly wish for.
+Dulux do a proper “in your face” Pure Brilliant White gloss, as well as being able to tint it to just about any colour you could possibly wish for.
 Touch dry in 4 or 5 hours but as with any gloss on this list, it’ll take a couple of weeks to cure and go rock solid.
 The opacity of Dulux Trade gloss is good.
 It does drag a little bit as you apply the paint, which means it is a pain to use and takes a little bit of extra time.
-It creeps as well, say you cut a nice straight edge down the side of a doorframe, by the time it is dry it has seeped into your newly emulsioned walls in places and looks a mess.
+It creeps as well, say you cut a nice straight edge down the side of a doorframe, by the time it is dry, the gloss has seeped into your newly emulsioned walls in places and looks a mess.
 Not the end of the world, but you must go around and touch your emulsion up again afterwards.

 7/10 for Dulux Trade.
 It would be a lot lower, but longevity is good when you get everything right.

 Armstead is made by the same company as Dulux and it’s often sold side by side as a cheaper option.
 The flow is a little bit better than Dulux.
 Opacity isn’t quite as good, but you do get a good finish.
 I have never been back to a job after using Armstead oil-based gloss, so I can’t comment on the most important thing which is longevity.
 I will say this; if you’re going to use oil-based gloss then I wouldn’t scrimp on materials.
 Armstead is still a trade quality brand and will outperform retail paint without even breaking a sweat, but its still a budget trade brand.
 Buy something that is going to last.